 We want our homes to be safe, secure environments for our children to roam about, and not living deathtraps.
-However, in modern day, that task is easier said than done, as technology and innovation has brought along with the myriad of benefits, potential harm as well.
+However, in modern day, that task is easier said than done, as technology and innovation have brought along with the myriad of benefits, potential harm as well.
 A succinct example would be the electric plug before it was grounded.
-Nonetheless, I will tell you about how you can safeguard your home, and prevent any tragedy from occuring.
+Nonetheless, I will tell you about how you can safeguard your home, and avoid child injuries and any tragedy from occurring.

 If you’re staying in a home that has more than one story, an obvious hazard would be the stairs.
 A fall down the stairs can result in broken bones and various other preventable conditions.
 In order to prevent these falls, ensure that your child holds onto the handrails at all times, and make sure to cover the stairs with a carpet that reduces friction.
 This prevents the chance of a potential slip.

 In case you are wondering, I am talking about the physical injury that can come about from your television, and not ‘damage to their attention spans’ or anything like that.
 Modern day TVs can often be mounted onto the wall, whereas older ones are often blocky.
 Both can result in injury – if the TV mount is not installed securely, there is a chance that it can fall.
 A television that stands up flat can be knocked over by physical force, and if your energetic child is running about, he could potentially run into the television and cause it to fall over.
 In both situations, ensuring that the TV is either mounted adequately onto the wall, or ensuring that the TV cannot be easily knocked over by physical force, can prevent substantial injury from happening.